 - A(1) FCIC- APPENDIX III, DATA ACCEPTANCE SYSTEM HANDBOOK

 - A(2) FCIC-25010 LOSS ADJUSTMENT MANUAL

 - A(3) OTHER RMA APPROVED HANDBOOKS

 - 7B Definitions.
 [See Sec.
 3]

 - 7C Responsibilities [See Sec.
 5]

-- General Instructions.
+- 7D General Instructions.
 To be eligible for coverage, minimum requirements for insurability stated in the crop policy must be met (i.e., age, production, or a combination of age and production).
 Insurability requirements will be verified through the use of a certification process requiring Producer's Pre-Acceptance Worksheet(s) or pre-acceptance field inspections performed by the AIP or by RMA RO.
 T-Yields are available for all Category C crops on the FCI-35 or FCI-33L.

 - D(1) Approved Yields.
-AIP's are required to calculate and approve APH yields for all Category C APH crops unless the Pre-Acceptance Field Inspection Selection Criteria and RMA RO Approved Yield Calculation Criteria is met or exceeded [see Par.
+AIPs are required to calculate and approve APH yields for all Category C APH crops unless the Pre-Acceptance Field Inspection Selection Criteria and RMA RO Determined Yield Calculation Criteria is met or exceeded [see Par.
 F(2) of this Section].
-If the Pre-Acceptance Field Inspection Selection Criteria and RMA RO Approved Yield Calculation Criteria are met or exceeded, AIP's may calculate the approved APH yield as outlined in [F(2)(b)] and if the RMA RO has issued underwriting guidelines authorizing them to calculate the approved APH yield [see par.
+If the Pre-Acceptance Field Inspection Selection Criteria and RMA RO Determined Yield Calculation Criteria are met or exceeded, AIPs must calculate the APH yield as outlined [in F(2)(b)] and if the RMA RO has issued underwriting guidelines authorizing them to calculate the APH yield [see par.
 F(3)].

-The RMA RO will determine the approved APH yields for cases requiring Pre-Acceptance Field Inspections [see Par.
-F(1)] and cases meeting Pre-Acceptance Field Inspection and RMA RO Approved Yield Selection Criteria, except when calculated according to [Par.
-7F(2)(b)] or the RMA RO has issued underwriting guidelines that authorize the AIP to calculate the approved APH yield.
+The RMA RO will approve the RMA RO determined APH yields for cases requiring Pre-Acceptance Field Inspections [see Par.
+F(1)] and cases meeting Pre-Acceptance Field Inspection and RMA RO Determined Yield Selection Criteria, except when calculated according to [Par.
+7F(2)(b)] or the RMA RO has issued underwriting guidelines that authorize the AIP to calculate the APH yield.

 - D(2) Preliminary Yields.
 For new insureds, agents/representatives ARE REQUIRED to calculate preliminary APH yields for all Category C APH crops.
 [See Sec.
 5, Par.
 5A for detailed responsibilities of the agent/representative.] - D(3) Yield Descriptors and Yield Indicators.
 Yield descriptors that identify the yields entered in APH databases are required.
 In addition, yield indicators that identify the database yield, must be indicated on Type 15 APH records transmitted to RMA..
-[Refer to Appendix III for the appropriate yield type descriptors and reporting instructions.
-See Exhibit 5 for a chart listing most of the Yield Descriptors required by Appendix III.]

-- D(4) Acreage Determination.
+[Refer to Appendix III and Exhibit 5 for the appropriate yield type descriptors and reporting instructions. - D(4) Acreage Determination.
 All acreage measurements for perennial crops will be based on land acres (i.e., planimetered, wheeled/taped) with deductions for non-crop areas.
 Within the land acre measurement method, tree/vine/bush acres may be used to determine acreage for limited situations.
 To determine tree/vine/bush acreage determinations, the tree/vine/bush spacing(s) and number of trees/vines must be determined/verified.
 Non-crop acreage must be determined in the same manner as when land acre measurements are employed.
 When blocks/groups of trees/vines/bushes are removed, the acreage is measured/determined and then deducted.

-Surveying devices, global positioning systems (GPS), remote sensing devices used in conjunction with aerial photos or satellite imagery, etc., may be used if as accurate as the measurement methods listed above. - (4)(a) Tree/Vine/Bush acreage must be measured around the outside of each block/plot based on the spacing within row and between rows.
+Surveying devices, global positioning systems (GPS), remote sensing devices used in conjunction with aerial photos or satellite imagery, etc., may be used if as accurate as the measurement methods listed above.

+(4)(a) Tree/vine/bush acreage must be measured around the outside of each block/plot based on the spacing within row and between rows.

-For the length, measurements should extend beyond the end of the rows, by 1⁄2 the within-row spacing, from the center of the outside plants on the end of the rows.
+For the length, measurements should extend beyond the end of the rows, by $\frac{1}{2}$ the within-row spacing, from the center of the outside plants on the end of the rows.

-For the width, measurements should extend past the outside row of each block/plot by 1⁄2 the distance between rows.
+For the width, measurements should extend past the outside row of each block/plot by $\frac{1}{2}$ the distance between rows.